IRBLReproduction/FaultExpSuites/README.md

 ### Version Information
 We selected specific versions for each Subject and saved into versions.txt according to the Subject folder.
 The file is in JSON format and we used a dictionary to save information.
 A top-level key means a Subject name which is correspond written in Subjects.py.
 The selected versions are also listed using dictionary structure.
 The key text is version name which means you want to represent it and the value test is tag name written in git repository.
 For example, Let you want to store CODEC Subject's version information.
-You could write like below JSON text.
+You could write like below JSON text and save it in 'Bench/data/Commons/CODEC/versions.txt'.
+We offer the selected versions in the archieves.
+If you want to use versions that we selected, you don't need to change version information files.

     {
         "CODEC":{